eBay/accessibility-ruleset-runner/README.md

 ### Creating a Ruleset

-In creating our custom ruleset, we have found certain general principles that may help you in creating or modifying rulesets.
+In creating our custom ruleset, we have found certain general principles that may help when creating or modifying rulesets.

 <ol>
 <li>Rulesets should place an emphasis on 0 false positives.
 By having 0 false positives, there is no room for interpretation and teams can be required to have 100% pass rate prior to launching a new feature.